 - Profit sharing and 401(k) plans

 - Qualified deferred compensation plans

 - Split dollar life-insurance plans

 - 403(b) tax sheltered annuities

 - Self-funded and insured health and welfare benefit plans

 In addition, Sheppard Mullin advises on state and local laws that apply to governmental plans, including investment standards, permissible and prohibited investments, conflicts of interest and self dealing.

 Our advice spans the design, implementation and administration of all such plans.
 It also includes all work associated with the defense of employee benefit disputes, the evaluation of benefit claims and securing determinations from the Internal Revenue Service and, where necessary, the Department of Labor.
-We provide advice on many aspects of the tax laws as they apply to both qualified and nonqualified retirement plans, including maintaining qualified plan status—such as through the IRS Employee Plans Compliance Resolution System ("EPCRS")—avoiding prohibited transactions and minimizing unrelated business taxable income.
+We provide advice on many aspects of the tax laws as they apply to qualified retirement plans, including maintaining qualified plan status—such as through the IRS Employee Plans Compliance Resolution System ("EPCRS")--avoiding prohibited transactions and minimizing unrelated business taxable income.
 This advice includes analyzing the potential for such income in many different settings, including transactions involving debt financing.
 We have also defended clients whose plans were audited by the IRS or the Department of Labor.